johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 is expected to do so.

-This document includes a set of initial "key state" codepoints but is extensible via the IANA registry defined and created in Section {{key-state-registry}}.
+This document includes a set of initial "key state" codepoints but is extensible via the IANA registry defined and created in Section {{keystate-code-registry}}.

 # Defined and Reserved Values for SIG(0) Key States {: #key-states}

-This document defines a number of initial KEY-STATE codes The mechanism is intended to be extensible and additional KEY-STATE codes can be registered in the "KeyState Option Codes" registry ({keystate-code-registry}).
+This document defines a number of initial KEY-STATE codes.
+The mechanism is intended to be extensible and additional KEY-STATE codes can be registered in the "KeyState Codes" registry ({{keystate-code-registry}}).
 The KEY-STATE code from the "KeyState" EDNS(0) option is used to serve as an index into the "KeyState Option Codes" registry with the initial valuses defined below.